Energy data for Luxembourg

 Photovoltaic (PV) data Mersch/Luxembourg

-The following PV data of 4 units is showing that this form of energy is technically mature.
-The units (approx. 130 m²) are producing the double in energy needed.
+The following PV data is showing that this form of energy is technically mature.
+The units (approx. 150 m²) are producing more than double of the energy needed.
 This includes the energy for heating (heatpump) and two electric cars.

 The data is aimed to help comparing different PV units, and to give an overview of the solar radiation in Luxembourg.